MicrosoftDocs/azure-docs/articles/active-directory/develop/tutorial-v2-android.md

 #### Call the Microsoft Graph API

-Once we have received a token, we can make a request to the [Microsoft Graph API](https://graph.microsoft.com) The access token will be inside the `AuthenticationResult` inside the auth callback's `onSuccess(...)` method.
+Once we have received a token, we can make a request to the [Microsoft Graph API](https://graph.microsoft.com) The access token will be inside the `AuthenticationResult` inside the auth callback's `onSuccess()` method.
 To construct an authorized request, your app will need to add the access token to the HTTP header:

 | header key    | value                 |
 | ------------- | --------------------- |